M7mdSh3banX/LeetCode-Solutions/README.md

 - Multiple Solutions with Multiple Languages.
 - Anyone can create a pull request here to add his/her solution.

+## Rules 💡
+- Fork the Repo.
+- Your name in the top of the solution as a comment //Author: Mohamed Shaban
+- Space and Time Complexity of your solution in your code file as a comment.
+- Code file name matches this pattern: Reverse Integer - Mohamed Shaban.kt

 ## Contributing 🤝

 Contributions, issues and features requests are welcome!